 - Heat your grill up to medium if using propane, and adjust the coals to one side if using charcoal.

 - Place the fish on the cooler side of the grill and cook 6-8 minutes per side until the flesh turns translucent.

 - Cut the lemon in half and grill over high heat, use to garnish your plate.

 Looking for a wine pairing?
 While an oaky Chardonnay might get in the way here, un unoaked Chardonnay will celebrate this clean, bright dish.
 If you’re feeling like pairing with a red, a light, fruit-forward Pinot Noir will do the trick.

 We hope you’ll try this Grilled Sea Bass recipe soon.
 Want even more inspiration for your table?
+Read about Pippin Hill’s sustainable farming practices and contributions to the farm-to-table moment in A Farm-to-Table Dinner at Pippin Hill Farm & Vineyards.
 We’re always sharing more Wine & Country recipes, wine features, and more here. ~

 is a native of Simsbury, Connecticut, and comes from a long line of good cooks.
 He worked under a Sushi Master and at a top resort in Big Sky, Montana, before maturing into the chef de cuisine post at Farm Restaurant in Avon, Connecticut, a farm-to-table establishment with an abundant kitchen garden in his care.